aria2/aria2/doc/manual-src/en/aria2c.rst

   BitTorrent seeding which is recognized as completed state.
   Default: ``false``

+.. option:: --save-not-found[=true|false]

+  Save download with :option:`--save-session <--save-session>` option even if the file was not found on the server.
+This option also saves control file in that situations.
+  Default: ``true``

 .. option:: --gid=<GID>

   Set GID manually. aria2 identifies each download by the ID called